cdot65/marmot/ansible/device_groups/01_simple/README.md

-# Security Policy Configuration Example
+# Custom Filter Plugin to return device group

 ![Palo Alto Networks](../../../docs/images/paloaltonetworks_logo.png)

-This playbook automates the configuration of security policies.
-The configuration is pushed to the firewalls and loaded into the candidate configuration.
+This playbook will return the value of a firewall's device group based on a lookup of the serial number

 ## Installation